 etting the stage for this transformative endeavor.
 LAS orchestrated a dynamic training session on February 26-27, 2024, at the esteemed Sindh Judicial Academy.
-Led by a distinguished panel of legal luminaries, including the eminent Muhammad Shahid Shafique (District and Sessions Judge), Mr. Iqbal Ahmed Detho (Chairperson, Sindh Human Rights Commission), and Advocate Mukesh Kumar, the workshop served as а comprehensive platform for participants to delve deep into the legal intricacies of pertinent laws, such as the Sindh Child Marriage Restraint Act and legislation.
-Through blasphemy immersive discussions, interactive and insightful case exercises, studies, attendees gained invaluable insights and practical strategies for effectively navigating the complexities of the legal landscape.
+Led by a distinguished panel of legal luminaries, including the eminent Muhammad Shahid Shafique (District and Sessions Judge), Mr. Iqbal Ahmed Detho (Chairperson, Sindh Human Rights Commission). and Advocate Mukesh Kumar, the workshop served as а comprehensive platform for participants to delve deep into the legal intricacies of pertinent laws, such as the Sindh Child Marriage Restraint Act and legislation.
+Through blasphemy immersive discussions, interactive and insightful case exercises, studies, attendees gained invaluable insights and practical strategies effectively navigating complexities of the legal landscape.

 Building upon this momentum, LAS convened a follow-up workshop on March 1-2, 2024, sensitizing a cohort of 20 dedicated police officers to the unique challenges and sensitivities encountered by religious minorities.
-Facilitated by an illustrious cadre of experts, including Mr. Iqbal Ahmed Detho, Muhammad Shahid Shafique.
-Mr. Zeeshan Manzoor (Additional DSJ), Advocate Mukesh Kumar, and Honorable Justice Mehta Kohli (Former Judge of Balochistan
+Facilitated by an illustrious cadre of experts, including Mr. Iqbal Ahmed Detho, Muhammad Shahid Shafique, Mr. Zeeshan Manzoor (Additional DSJ), Advocate Mukesh Kumar, and Honorable Justice Mehta Kohli (Former Judge of Balochistan

 Court), High the workshop provided a nuanced exploration of investigative methodologies and legal frameworks pertaining to cases involving forced conversions and blasphemy allegations.
 By fostering an environment of open dialogue and mutual understanding, participants emerged equipped with the requisite knowledge and skills to navigate these complex issues with empathy and diligence.
-These workshops represent a landmark step forward in LAS's unwavering commitment to championing access to justice and fostering greater inclusivity within the legal fraternity.
+These workshops represent a landmark step forward in LAS's unwavering commitment championing access to justice and fostering greater inclusivity within the legal fraternity.
 By equipping legal practitioners and law enforcement personnel with the tools and insights needed to address the needs of religious minorities, LAS is paving the way for a more equitable and just society in Sindh, where the rights and dignity of all communities are upheld and protected.

-Closing the Gap between Law, Policy, and Practice on WOMEN'S RIGHT TO PROPERTY it is grateful for the ongoing support from its partners and the communities that it serves and looks forward to sharing more successes in the future.
+Closing the Gap between Law, Policy, and Practice on

+WOMEN'S RIGHT TO PROPERTY